guillaumewuip/cpu_watch/README.md

 ./cpu_watch.sh 50 "Google Drive" 10
 ```
 This will pop a notification up if the process Google Drive is taking 50% of
 a CPU or more.
+Click on the notification and it will open Acitivity Monitor.
 But it's not very convenient to run this manually.
 See below :

 # Start the script every X sec
 You can use a LaunchAgent to launch the bash script every X sec.